devaddiction/devaddiction/site/content/articles/2012-10-24-universal-node-unshortener.md

 What's needed is some sort of library that can unshort pretty much any url you throw at it.
 Surely someone has already made one right?

-Turns out, outside of a few services, no such thing existed â€¦ and I didn't want to use a third party service.
+Turns out, outside of a few services, no such thing existed and I didn't want to use a third party service.
 Naturally I set out to make my own library for unshortening short links.

 You can <a href="https://github.com/Swizec/node-unshortener" target="_blank">check out the source on github</a>.